FractionMari/micro/README.md

 Made by Mari Lesteberg, after an idea by Alexander R. Jensenius, spring 2021

+### Future ideas

+Future ideas for this app is to include a recording function, or a version that allows the user to upload own musical tracks.
 ### Feedback?

-If you have any feedback or suggestions about the apps, please give Mari a note on: lesteberg@ßgmail.com
+If you have any feedback or suggestions about the apps, please give Mari a note on: lesteberg@gmail.com